Luxendo/Acquifer-Python-API/README.md

 # Missing functionnalities:
 - set and get Objective()
+- IncrementX,Y(step) : like the action of clicking the arrow in the GUI.
+See if available in labview otherwise hrdcoded in python
 - setLight(Channel, Intensity, mode) # Mode Flash or continuous
 - getWellCoordinates() in live mode
 - gotoWell(xx)